determined-ai/determined/examples/gan/pix2pix_tf_keras/README.md

 * **`print_models.py`**: Generates images showing the layers structure of the discriminator and generator.

 ### Configuration Files
+* **`adaptive.yaml`**: Train the model using the Asynchronous Successive Halving Algorithm for hyperparameter searching.
 * **`const.yaml`**: Train the model with constant hyperparameter values.
 * **`distributed.yaml`**: Same as `const.yaml`, but use multiple GPUs for distributed training.